Oky-period-tracker/periodtracker/docs/deployment/database_droplet.md

 As before, use `control x` to exit, then `y` to save and `enter` to confirm the file name.

-Restart the postgres Daemon for the file changes to take effect:
+Restart the postgres daemon for the file changes to take effect:

 ```bash
 sudo systemctl restart postgresql